EK76/SensorDevice/README.md

-#Sensor Device
+# Sensor Device

-This project is done with help of Visual Studio C#.
-Purpose for this project is to monitor both the computer's CPU and harddisk temperature when using a Linux operatingsystem.
-In my case I used the Ubuntu 25.04 LTS.
-You should also be able to use any kind of the most common Linux operating system for this purpose, but I have only tested on Ubuntu.
-It is also possible to check when the Linux computer have been last rebooted.
+The goal with this project was to build a simple weather device that messaure temperature and humitidy and store the results to a MySQL table with a pyhton program.
+Then result can be read with the Sensor Device application (Visual Studio C#) and trough a webserver, that is installed on device.
+Pyhton program is included with this project under Pyhton folder.
+The device itself is Raspberry Pi 5 with Debian GNU/Linux 13 (trixie) as a operating system.

+The device can be connected to any network long as DCHP is enabled.
+If you wan't to use Wifi instead of wire, you use the scp command to transfer addwifi script, to the device.
+The addwifi script file is included with this project under Files folder.

+Sensor Device application work only with computers that run Windows operating system.
+But the web version can be run on all most common operating system (Windows, Linux, MacOS).
+In order to use the webvserver version, you haft to installa PHP.
+PHP reads the results from MySQL table PHP files are included with this project under HomePage folder.

-In order to use this application, you must create following database and tables according to the directive below.
+In order to use both Sensor Device application and web version, you must create following database and table according to the directive below.
 MySQL have been chosen as database language for this project.

 ```
-create database serverpcstatus;
+create database sensorinfo;
-use serverpcstatus;
+use sensorinfo;

-create table infostatus3(
+create table sensorlog(
 id int not null auto_increment,
-cpustatus0 decimal(10,2),
-cpustatus1 decimal(10,2),
-cpustatus2 decimal(10,2),
-cpustatus3 decimal(10,2),
-cpustatus4 decimal(10,2),
-cpustatus5 decimal(10,2),
-hdstatus decimal(10,2),
+temp decimal(3,1),
+hum decimal(4,1),
 datecreated datetime default (current_timestamp),
 primary key(id)
 );